 How we honor your privacy when information transfer is required

 Your specific information may be shared under the following circumstances—authorized payments via our PCI compliant gateway to your issuing bank card company valid legal inquiry or process such as a search warrant, subpoena, statute or court order in special cases of attempted breach of site security or threat to physical or property to anyone.

 Our site provides users the opportunity to opt-out of receiving communications from us and our partners at the point where we request information about the visitor.
 This site gives users the following options for removing their information from our database to not receive future communications or to no longer receive our service.

 Send an e-mail to firstname.lastname@example.org

 It is our wish to respect your rights and we will do everything in our power to do so.
-Of course, you have the right to lodge a complaint with a supervisory authority if you feel the above conditions aren’t being met.
+Of course you have the right to lodge a complaint with a supervisory authority if you feel the above conditions are not being met.

 Contacting the Web Site

 To make requests regarding your personal data, please email firstname.lastname@example.org with the term “Privacy” in the subject line and allow 24-72 hours for someone to get back to you.

 International Institute for Radical Forgiveness and Leadership